vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 * `CHOICE01`: Text and an image *plus* a three-option multiple choice form.
 This lets the user select one of three pre-determined options.

 #### Variables
-The columns `Var01` to `Var05` are variable columns that the data for each step.
+The columns `Var01` to `Var05` are variable columns that specify the data for each step.
 Here's an explanation of how they work.

 For every layout:
 * `Var01` is the title of the step.